Guidelines for Authors

 • Word usage adheres to Chicago 5.220.
 Use American spellings, not British.
 Toward and similar words (backward, forward, upward, downward) should appear without the final -s, which is a Britishism.

-• Subheadings should be indicated with <h2>, <h3>, <h4> and so on, with <h2> indicating a first-level subheading.
-First-level <h2> subheadings should be given in title caps, and all subsequent subheadings should have only the first letter of the first word capitalized.
-Subheadings should never end in a period or a colon.
+• First-level (“Heading 2”) subheadings should be given in title caps, and all subsequent subheadings should have only the first letter of the first word capitalized (sentence caps).

-• Subheadings should not be ordered with numbers or letters, with the exception of appendixes (Chicago, by the way, prefers “appendixes” to “appendices”).
-Appendixes are level-1 <h2> subheadings.
+• Subheadings should not be ordered with numbers or letters, with the exception of appendixes, which should be lettered.
+(Chicago, by the way, prefers “appendixes” to “appendices”).
+Appendixes should be indicated with first-level (“Heading 2”) subheadings.

 Back to top